nathan-weinberg/grocery-helper/README.md

 The default collections are "product" and "recipe".

-### Frontend
-GroceryHelper uses an Angular frontend.

 ### CLI
 Additionally, a CLI is included.
 Note that the CLI connects to the database directly using `config.json` and does not require the API to be running (although it does require an active Mongo instance).
 To run the CLI:

 `$ python3 cli.py`

+### Frontend
+GroceryHelper uses an Angular frontend that is currently under construction.
+At present it is recommended to use the CLI to interface with the application.

 ### API Routes